Redcof/ints-jst/README.md

 The best javascript library and templeting engine for dynamic HTML page generation.

 Mind the use of custom element `<js-t>` and `{{expression}}`inside element attribute.
 You are requested to find more issue, and make it more complete.
+Suggest improvements and ideas!
 # Why this library?
 Check this link and decide why https://codecondo.com/15-javascript-template-engines/